Does history predict the future?

 Jail and prison records will, in a matter of fact way, confirm changing social and political assumptions of socially acceptable behavior in each era.

 And languages, before Ulster County spoke English it spoke Dutch.
 A history of the spoken languages by location, class, and perhaps color, would recast our assumptions about how people lived.

 And length of life – how long people lived, by color, and gender and era.
 We assume that lives over time became longer.
 But is this true and if so, was it true for everyone?

-And cemetery records, what do the records show?
-And the placement of graves, segregated or integrated, and by era, how have the underlying rules and assumptions changed?
+And cemetery records, what do these records show?
+And the placement of graves, segregated or integrated, and by era, how have the underlying burial rules, customs and assumptions changed?